This index page lists all known mobile or transportable carillons and chimes, both past and present.

 CROYDON - Mobile : ENGLAND 19??
 C [trad] Travelling carillon HEILIGERLEE - Mobile : NETHERLANDS 1???
 C [trad] Van Bergen's Traveling Carillon

 The Eijsbouts bellfoundry built a 35-bell traveling carillon in 1949, with a bass bell of C2; this was in use until at least 1954.
 In 1955 it was replaced with a new instrument of 37 bells, having the same size bass bell.
-In 1967 it is believed to have been replaced with another new 37-bell instrument having the same size bass bell.
+It is believed that in 1967 it was replaced by yet another new 37-bell instrument having the same size bass bell.
 The dispositions of these three instruments are all unknown, though it is reported that one of them may have been installed at Bolsward, Netherlands.

 Some time between 1967 and 1970, the Petit & Fritsen bellfoundry built the "Pepsi Carillon", which traveled around the USA as publicity for the Pepsi-Cola Company.
 It was disassembled in 1982; the frame was re-used (see below), while the bells went to the Cathedral of the Assumption, Louisville, Kentucky.